-If you are getting frequent headaches, an uncorrected visual acuity problem may be the culprit.
+If you are getting frequent headaches, an uncorrected vision problem may be the culprit.
 Even if you feel your vision is fine, our brains can adapt and changes in vision may be so gradual, we don’t fully realize it.

-Uncorrected visual acuity problems like astigmatism, hyperopia, and presbyopia cause eye strain because you’re squinting and straining to see which can cause headaches.
+Uncorrected vision problems like astigmatism, hyperopia, and presbyopia cause eye strain because you’re squinting and straining to see which can cause headaches.
 Hyperopia, also known as farsightedness, occurs when the eye focuses images behind the retina instead of directly on it, so close objects look blurry.
-This of course makes reading smaller print hard to do and can cause eye strain and headaches.
-Presbyopia happens to all of us as we age, even if we’ve never needed eyeglasses before, and so for people over 40 or so, it becomes harder to focus on near objects which can cause eye strain and headaches.
+This makes reading smaller print hard to do and can cause eye strain and headaches.
+Presbyopia happens to all of us as we age, even if we’ve never needed eyeglasses before.
+Presbyopia is common among people 40 and older, and this condition makes it harder to focus on near objects which can cause eye strain and headaches.

 Adults aren’t the only people who can develop frequent headaches because of uncorrected vision problems.
-If a child has frequent headaches, an undiagnosed vision problem could be the culprit, even if they can see the eye chart at the pediatrician’s office or at their school with no trouble.
-Comprehensive eye exams with a qualified eye doctor can uncover vision problems in children which are causing headaches and difficulty in school.
+If a child has frequent headaches, an undiagnosed vision problem could be the cause, even if they can see the eye chart at the pediatrician’s office or their school with no trouble.
+Pediatric eye exams with a qualified eye doctor can uncover vision problems in children which are causing headaches and difficulty in school.

 An updated prescription can make a big difference.
-Most of the time, if headaches are connected to vision problems, a simply updated prescription for eyeglasses or contact lenses is all that is needed.
+Most of the time, if headaches are connected to vision problems, an updated prescription for eyeglasses or contact lenses is all that is needed.